Minimally Invasive Laparoscopic Surgery

 Using laparoscopic surgery, patients often experience added benefits compared to traditional surgery.
 These benefits include:

 - Less pain

 - Less scarring

 If you have any questions regarding laparoscopic surgery or if you think it may be the right fit for you, our team of professionals are here to answer any questions to help you make an informed decision.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.